 How are Freshwater Shrimp best kept in the aquarium?

 Neocaridina are fond of heavily planted tanks.
-In order to create that condition, you can consider using java moss, baby tears, green cabomba, cladophora algae.
+In order to create that condition, you can consider using aquarium moss such as Java moss, Christmas Moss, baby tears, green cabomba, cladophora algae.
 They not only make your shrimp feel comfortable but are solid companies to balance and remain water in clean condition as well.
 Adding driftwood is also a good choice as the algae, which your shrimp usually feed on, is commonly found thereon.

 To their optimal growth, it is highly recommended to keep the shrimp in a group of at least six.
 They are schooling creatures so they would love to enjoy swimming together.